1. Amy Hartle

 I am finishing January by traveling north of the Arctic Circle to embed with a tribe of Sami reindeer herders.
 There will be no sunrises or running water, but hopefully, a sky filled with northern lights and wonderful people.
 This will be the first snow I have seen in nine years.
 I lived for skiing and skied professionally for my entire life until my knees gave out at 38.
 I left the mountains for the desert to get two new knees and keep snow out of my mind.
-I am done letting fears and sadness keep me from the beauty of this world, and I am ready to embrace adventure in 2019.
+I am done letting fears and sadness keep me from the beauty of this world, and I am ready to embrace adventure.

 4. Abbie Synan

 As a digital nomad, I feel like I’m often putting such an emphasis on the “solo” part of female travel.
 While I love the opportunity to travel on my own, this year one of my resolutions is to spend more time with my friends & family.
 I’m trying to incorporate some of my loved ones on a few of my journeys this year.
 Making more meaningful memories in 2019 with people I care about!